Manipuri Language Day: 2013 - 22nd event

 In the year 2013, the event was organised under the joint aegis of three organisations which are (1) Manipuri Language Development Committee, (2) Manipur State Shumang Leela Council and (3) Manipuri Naat Kanba Lup.
 In another function organised by the All Manipur Students' Association (AMSU), the Chief Guest was Sagolshem Saratchandra, who was the then President of AMSU in 1992 when the students' union was spearheading the pressure on the government to include Meitei language in the Eighth Schedule to the Indian Constitution.
-Saratchandra said that if the present day students didn't willingly take up Manipuri as their main subject, the fate of the language would be very grim.
+Saratchandra said that if the present day students did not willingly take up Manipuri as their main subject, the fate of the language would be very grim.
 He appealed to the students to consider the significance of taking Manipuri as the main subject instead of going crazy after English subject.
 Besides these, the event was also celebrated in other places including in Hojai, Assam.